top of page

 Training Center Manager and Assessment Center Administrator

-As our Curriculum Development Manager, Paul ensures that our training continues to provide relevant and practical preparation for our trainees.
+As our Administrator, Paul oversees the day-to-day operations of FTC, and that our training continues to provide relevant and practical preparation for our trainees.
 Paul's background is rooted in economic opportunities advocacy for youth and in developing employability training modules for large scale NGO programs locally in the Philippines.

 Shula Inigo.JPG